HIP-1195: Hiero hooks and an application to allowances

 0x16d

-. - The hook is an extension of the installing entity; it has the installer’s Hiero system contract privileges.
+. - The hook is an extension of its entity; it has that entity’s Hiero system contract privileges.

 Everything else is identical to the EVM environment of a top-level contract call in the same block.

-Important: We recognize, and strongly affirm, the sensitivity and power of making lambda hooks an extension of the installing entity.
-Users with material security hygiene will not casually draft or install hooks on their entities.
-The hooks in broad use will have been published as application HIPs; been extensively reviewed, debated, and audited; and ultimately given special treatment by ecosystem wallets and block explorers.
+Important: We recognize, and strongly affirm, the sensitivity and power of making an entity’s hooks an extension of the entity itself.
+Users with security hygiene will not casually draft and use hooks.
+The hooks in broad use will have been published as application HIPs that specify valuable metaprotocols; and will have been extensively reviewed, debated, and audited; and ultimately given special treatment by ecosystem wallets and block explorers.

 0x16d